TipperScout/Planet-Gen-Devlog/README.md

 ~~~
 11/3/25
 V1.5.6 -- Added a map mode when pressing K, this does replace the atmosphere toggle, so you'd just need to set atmosphere to a transparency of 100 to turn it off.
 There will be more map types in the future, right now there's heightmap and a simple surface.
+  V1.5.6a -- Added caching for temperature and prevailing winds, this may make performance better.
+Also, made the surface map biome instead of just land and water.
 ~~~